 - Contemporary romances with a modern tone that have a strong central conflict.
 I’d particularly love to see Black romances in this category, as well as romances with fat-identifying main characters and main characters with disabilities.

-I’m eager to acquire feel-good romances that are lighthearted and low-angst and comforting.
-I especially enjoy stories containing twists and subverted expectations and protagonists focused on achieving goals that get complicated by falling in love.
+I’m eager to acquire stories that subvert expectations, with protagonists whose goals and lives get complicated by falling in love.
+I’m very interested in working with authors of diverse backgrounds.
 Here are some submissions I’m particularly seeking right now:

-- Trope-tastic romcoms with sparkling banter and characters who have a great sense of humor.
+- Low-angst, feel-good contemporary romance and romcoms with sparkling banter and characters who have a great sense of humor

-- A secret baby romance with an unusual and super-convincing setup for the initial nondisclosure.
+- A secret baby romance with a fresh and uber-convincing setup for the initial nondisclosure

-- Romances featuring passionate characters with big personalities, such as adrenaline junkies and activists and entertainers.
+- Stories featuring passionate characters with big personalities, such as adrenaline junkies, activists, scientists, and performing artists

 I’m always looking for well-rounded casts, intricate world-building, and strong, authentic dialogue with distinct character voices.
 A sense of humor is always a plus!
 And even more specifically: